 Gum disease or periodontitis strikes at the soft tissue in your mouth.
 An experienced periodontal dentist resolves your gum infection, stopping the pain at its source and repairing the damage to your teeth and gums.
 Don’t let a gum infection go untreated, as it only gets worse.
-Call the experts at Stamford dental CT for complete and painless gum disease treatment.
+Call the experts at Stamford Dental Arts for complete and painless gum disease treatment.

 Gum disease, also known as periodontitis or periodontal disease, is often due to an infection in your gum tissue.
 A gum abscess or infection is usually caused by poor brushing habits or the lack of a dentist’s care.
 In extreme cases, gum disease can lead to tooth loss because your gums hold the teeth in place.

 Because gum infections can be quite painful, have them addressed as soon as possible to avoid letting the situation get worse.
 The good news is that gum infections are treatable with periodontics treatments, using the right tools and expertise.
-Our Stamford, CT dentists at Stamford Dental Center is close by and ready to help you move past the pain and inconvenience of gum disease.
+Doctors Ali Modiri, DDS, and Marjan Moghadam, DDS at Stamford Dental Center are close by and ready to help you move past the pain and inconvenience of gum disease.

 The pain from gum disease often is the first sign that something’s wrong.
 A gum infection can result in serious and unpleasant side effects if you don’t have it treated completely at a nearby Stamford family dentist.
 Your dentist determines if you have a gum infection and then recommends the proper treatment.
 The most common symptoms of gum disease include:

 You may notice only one or two symptoms, not all at once.
-But any pain in your gums is a good reason to visit your professional periodontist.
-Dentists in Stamford, CT dental center are experienced in gum infection treatments.
+But any pain in your gums is a good reason to visit our best dentist.
+Dentists in Stamford Dental Center are experienced in gum infection treatments.

 Date & Time That Works For You